Zarissa/AO180-Numerical-Methods-in-Atmospheric-Sciences/README.md

 Specifications, codes, results, project reports and everything surviving the hurricane that is A&O180 are all included in this repo in remembrance of my deceased neurones.

 ****************************************************************************************************************************
 *** If you are looking for a technical summary of what I did, please check out the individual project reports.
-If you are here for the cool pics, see the last few projects (Proj 5- Fin)***
+If you are here for the cool pics, see the last few projects (Proj 5- Final Project)***
 ****************************************************************************************************************************

 Note: The first few projects are hosted in Jupyter notebooks, where the results are plotted inline.
 For the last few projects, only the codes and some images/animations are attached due to the prohibitive computing time (>5 hrs).